ayhan-unlu/Project_202211_Ebebek_Practicum/README.md

 1. The Project Menu displays are functional.
 2. Unique Product ID is created.
 3. Brands are listed.
+4. The rest of the project is not completed.

+As of 22 December 2022 17:40 pm
+The whole project is being practiced again including the incomplete parts.
+New README(2) file and a new package "packageAfterSubmission" are created.

 ## Project Summary